boldflight/BibleConverter/test_EPUB/output/jer.md

 No human being will settle in it.”<br>
 ### Judgment Against Elam

-[34] This was the **Lord’**s message to the prophet Jeremiah about Elam, which came early in the reign of King Zedekiah of Judah.
+[34] This was the **Lord**'s message to the prophet Jeremiah about Elam, which came early in the reign of King Zedekiah of Judah.

 [35] The **Lord** of Heaven’s Armies said: